mmstick/parallel/README.md

         instead supply the arguments directly to the standard input of each child process.
 - **-q**, **--quote**: Retains backslashes that are supplied as the command input.
 - **-s**, **--silent**, **--quiet**: Disables printing the standard output of running processes.
+- **--shebang**: Grants ability to utilize the parallel command as an interpreter via calling it within a shebang line.
 - **--shellquote**: Expands upon quote mode by escaping a wide variety of special characters.
 - **--timeout**: If a command runs for longer than a specified number of seconds, it will be killed with a SIGKILL.
 - **-v**, **--verbose**: Prints information about running processes.